-A detailed Needs Analysis identifies regional skills priorities and a focus on curriculum development to respond to these, alongside effective partnerships with key stakeholders, ensures that the curriculum meets the needs of local and regional employers and fulfils its mission.
+A detailed Needs Analysis, informed by the Local Skills Improvement Plan, identifies regional skills priorities and a focus on curriculum development to respond to these, alongside effective partnerships with key stakeholders, ensures that the curriculum meets the needs of local and regional employers and fulfils its mission.
 The curriculum; it's design and implementation, is relevant and ambitious, designed to meet the local and regional skills needs and national policy.
 It is continuously reviewed to ensure its relevance.
 This is particularly reflected in the College's commitment on T Levels, Higher Technical Qualifications and significant provision at levels 4 and 5.

 The College has made significant investment facilities to enhance teaching and learning, with consideration to the Local Skills Improvement Plan (LSIP) and curriculum reforms.
-A brand new £10m Health and Digital centre opened its doors in January 2023, supporting the delivery of Health and Social Care and Digital provision including the T level pathways which launched in September 2022.
+A brand new £10m Health and Digital centre opened its doors in January 2023, followed shortly afterwards by the opening of a brand new Hair and Beauty Centre in January 2024.
+Both these new teaching centres, co-designed with employers, enabled the College to serve students in state of the art facilities and offer a new suite of qualification including HTQs and T Levels.